kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 #### CompatibilityGroups Assignment

-A new field `compatibilityGroups` is added inside each entry of `device.consumesCounters[]`.
+A new optional field `compatibilityGroups` is added inside each entry of `device.consumesCounters[]`.
 It contains a list of string group names.
 For two devices consuming counters from the same counter set to be allocated together, either both must leave the field unset, or both